-The Ministry of Labour's legislation, policy and services are designed to protect the health and wellbeing of British Columbia's workers, foster fairness, and ensure that appropriate protections, supports and remedies are available.
+The Ministry of Labour's legislation, policy and services are designed to protect the health and well-being of British Columbia's workers, foster fairness, ensure appropriate protections, supports and remedies are available, and promote labour stability.
 In order to maintain these outcomes, the law, regulations and processes must keep pace with changes in the labour and health and safety environment.

-• Continue the dialogue between the Ministry and stakeholders in the labour relations community so that critical labour relations issues are addressed in a timely, effective and mutually beneficial manner and in a way that promotes labour stability.

-- Ensure that the principles of early intervention and prevention are applied, where necessary and appropriate, before collective agreements expire. - Develop new initiatives and continue with existing initiatives aimed at maintaining and improving accessibility of Labour Relations Board services to all parties. - Continue the participation in, and the provision of secretariat services for, the Interagency Committee on Forest Safety created to address the recommendations set out in the Report by the Office of the Auditor General, entitled "Preventing Fatalities and Serious Injuries in B.C.
-Forests: Progress Needed", 2007/2008, Report 5, January, 2008.
+- Review ministry's law and policy in light of the evolving world of work. - Create dialogue between the ministry and stakeholders in the employer and worker communities so that critical employment and labour relations issues are addressed in a timely, effective and mutually beneficial manner and in a way that promotes labour stability. - Ensure that the principles of early intervention are applied, where necessary and appropriate, in collective bargaining and in the disposition of employment standards complaints. - Develop new initiatives, and continue with existing initiatives, aimed at maintaining and improving accessibility of Labour Relations Board services to all parties.